1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 Related item: the Salisbury Idea Tree Tour

-43. Follow the drive south to W Main St and head east, heading
+52. Follow the walkway south to W Main St and head east toward Andersen Library.

-43a.
-Take the path by the University of Wisconsin - Whitewater sign north towards the University Center to the Sundial.
-(1908)
+53. Take the path by the University of Wisconsin - Whitewater sign north towards the University Center to the Sundial.
+(Class of 1968)

-[Alternate path: Continue along W Main St east to Basset House (#44)]
+[Alternate path: Continue along W Main St east to Basset House (Item 55)]

-43b.
-Continue on the path to the right (east) of the south side of the University Center is a memorial plaza.
+54. Continue on the path to the right (east) of the south side of the University Center to a memorial plaza.

 From the plaza, proceed on the paths south and east to Basset House at the corner of W Main and N Prairie.